NZWANG/YOLOV7-AC/README.md

 # YOLOV7-AC
 The implemented core codes of YOLOV7-AC are open here, and the paper of YOLOV7-AC can be found at https://arxiv.org/abs/2302.06939.

-If you find our codes helpful, please cite our following papers:
+If you find our codes helpful, please star our project and cite our following papers:

 [1] Liu, K., Sun, Q., Sun, D., Peng, L., Yang, M., & Wang, N. (2023).
 Underwater target detection based on improved YOLOv7.
 Journal of Marine Science and Engineering, 11(3), 677.